|Venerable Vitalios (Feast Day - January 11)|

 He did this each day, visiting all the harlots in turn, and he made them promise to keep the purpose of his visit secret.
 The people of Alexandria, not knowing the truth, became indignant over the monk's behavior, and they reviled him.
 However, he meekly endured their scorn, and he only asked that they not judge others.

-The holy prayers of St Vitalios saved many fallen women.
+The holy prayers of Saint Vitalios saved many fallen women.
 Some of them went to a monastery, others got married, and others found respectable work.
-But they were forbidden to tell anyone the reason why they had changed their life, and thereby stop the abuse heaped upon St Vitalios.
+But they were forbidden to tell anyone the reason why they had changed their life, and thereby stop the abuse heaped upon Saint Vitalios.
 They were bound by an oath they had made to the Saint.
 When one of the women began to break her oath and stood up to defend the Saint, she fell into a demonic frenzy.
 After this, the people of Alexandria had no doubt concerning the sinfulness of the monk.

-Certain of the clergy, scandalized by the behavior of St Vitalios, reported him to the holy Patriarch John the Merciful.
+Certain of the clergy, scandalized by the behavior of Saint Vitalios, reported him to the holy Patriarch John the Merciful.
 But the Patriarch did not believe the informers and he said, "Cease to judge, especially monks.
-Don't you know what happened at the First Council of Nicea?
-Some of the bishops and the clergy brought letters of denunciation against each other to the emperor St Constantine the Great (May 21).
+Don't you know what happened at the First Synod of Nicaea?
+Some of the bishops and the clergy brought letters of denunciation against each other to the emperor Constantine the Great (May 21).
 He commanded that a burning candle be brought, and not even reading the letters, he burned them and said, 'If I had seen with my own eyes a bishop sinning, or a priest, or a monk, then I would have veiled such with his garb, so that no one might see his sin.'"
 Thus the wise hierarch shamed the calumniators.

-St Vitalios continued on with his difficult exploit: appearing himself before people under the guise of a sinner and a prodigal, he led the prodigal to repentance.
+Saint Vitalios continued on with his difficult exploit: appearing himself before people under the guise of a sinner and a prodigal, he led the prodigal to repentance.

-A certain while afterwards St Vitalios settled into a small cell and in it at night he died.
-At that very hour a terrifying demon appeared before the youth who had struck the Saint, and the demon struck the youth on the cheek and cried out: "Here is a knock from St Vitalios."
+A certain while afterwards Vitalios settled into a small cell and in it at night he died.
+At that very hour a terrifying demon appeared before the youth who had struck the Saint, and the demon struck the youth on the cheek and cried out: "Here is a knock from Vitalios."
 The youth went into a demonic madness.
 In a frenzy he thrashed about on the ground, tore the clothing from himself and howled so loudly, that a multitude of people gathered.

-At this moment there came up the demon-possessed woman, punished by the monk for wanting to violate the secret of his exploit.
+At this moment there came up the demon-possessed woman, punished by the Monk for wanting to violate the secret of his exploit.
 Having touched the body of the Saint, she was healed and told the people about everything that had happened with her.